C+

 Code Meaning Fix

-E0100 Parser: wrong form (closure, <T>, class, borrow self) use the C+ form
+E0100 Parser: wrong form (closure, <T>, class, a bad receiver) use the C+ form

 E0301 Duplicate definition no overloading, rename